WHAT YOU NEED TO KNOW ABOUT OVERDRAFTS

 - We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as a link to another account or a line of credit, which may be less expensive than our standard overdraft practices.
+- We also offer overdraft protection plans, such as a link to another account or a line of credit, which may be less costly than our standard overdraft practices.
 To learn more, ask us about these plans.

 What are the standard overdraft practices that come with my account?